-Besides the KPIs and metrics you normally track for your app, there are a few beta test metrics that are important to keep an eye on.
+Besides the KPIs and metrics you normally track for your app, there are a few beta testing metrics that are important to keep an eye on.
 These metrics focus on the quality of your app and the activity of your beta testers so you can proactively resolve issues that may pop up.

 - Total issues reported by LOC

-Provided that your testers are active, the number of issues uncovered gives you an overall view on the quality of your app and the efficiency of your internal testing.
+Provided that your beta testers are active, the number of issues uncovered gives you an overall view on the quality of your app and the efficiency of your internal testing.
 Normalizing the number of issues by lines of code (LOC) allows you to compare your numbers to industry benchmarks.
 Although this number also indicates the activity of your testers, other metrics give better insight into that.

 - Fixed vs. reported issues

-This metric speaks to the efficiency of your team in handling the incoming issues, but it is also affected by the efficiency of your bug reporting process.
+This beta testing metric speaks to the efficiency of your team in handling the incoming issues, but it is also affected by the efficiency of your bug reporting process.
 When the reports you receive lack the necessary details to pinpoint the offending line of code, the number of bugs that remain open will definitely rise.

 - Time to fix